-Do not use Lynparza if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor if you become pregnant during treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 1 month after your treatment ends.
+If you are a woman, do not use olaparib if you are pregnant.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.

 How should I take Lynparza?

-Do not crush, chew, dissolve, or open a Lynparza capsule.
-Swallow it whole.
+Do not crush, chew, dissolve, or break an Lynparza tablet.
+Swallow the tablet whole.

-Lynparza can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
+Olaparib can lower blood cells that help your body fight infections and help your blood to clot.
+You will need weekly or monthly blood tests.
 You may also need chest x-rays to be sure this medicine is not causing harmful effects on your lungs.
 Your cancer treatments may be delayed based on the results of these tests.